jjmedinaariza/modelling_book/docs/05-inference.md

 ##            0.3281656           -0.2738322
 ```

 For now, I want you to ignore the first few lines of output and just focus in the bottom part.
-You see how the mean value of "tcviolent" (fear of violent crime) is printed for each of the two groups.
-If you substract this two values you obtain around -0.6.
+You see how the mean value of *"tcviolent"* (fear of violent crime) is printed for each of the two groups.
+If you subtract this two values you obtain around 0.6.
 Right above you see the confidence interval for the difference between these two means.
-This confidence ranges from -.64 to -.56.
+This confidence ranges from .64 to .56.
 We are simply stating that the values in the interval are plausible as true values for the population parameter, and that values outside the interval are relatively implausible (although not impossible).

-Although our point estimate for the difference was -0.6, the confidence interval gives us more information as to what the true difference may be in the population.
+Although our point estimate for the difference was 0.6, the confidence interval gives us more information as to what the true difference may be in the population.
 In the long run, that is, if you take a large enough numbers of samples and then compute the confidence interval for each of the samples, 95% of those confidence intervals will capture the difference in the population and 5% will miss it.
 As before, always remember, we may have been unlucky and got one of those 5% confidence intervals.

 *Notice that the confidence interval does not include the value zero*.
 The observed difference that we have between females and males is not consistent with a difference of zero in the population.
 The fact that our estimated CI for the difference of the means does not include zero invites the suggestion that the difference between males and females is different from zero in the population.
-If, on the other hand, you were to encounter a confidence interval for the difference of the means including the value of zero then you would be less confident that the difference in the population would not be zero, particularly in those cases when the value of zero is near the middle of your confidence interval.
+If, on the other hand, you were to encounter a confidence interval for the difference of the means including the value of zero then you would be less confident that the difference in the population would not be zero.
 This makes sense.
 If zero is a very plausible value for the difference of the means in the population then we cannot on the basis of our sample data pretend otherwise.

 ##Comparing means visually by using error bars representing confidence intervals: inference by eye